aziz/PlainNotes/README.md

 # [PlainNotes](https://github.com/aziz/PlainNotes)
-Simple and pleasant note taking for SublimeText.
+Simple and pleasant authoring and note taking for SublimeText.

 With PlainNotes you can:
 - Organize notes and thoughts
 - Maintain todo-lists
 - Write documents
+- and probably more

 PlainNotes stores and organizes all your notes in a folder and make them accessible with a single shortcut or mouse click.
 It also provides you with an enhanced version of Markdown markup and some good looking color schemes for note taking.